UC Dissertation-Year Fellowship

 • A letter from the Department Chair supporting the nomination and confirming the nominee’s eligibility.
 The letter should address how the nominee meets the selection criteria.
 This letter must also be signed by the department’s Equity Adviser.

-• A letter from the nominee’s adviser describing the dissertation project and its importance, and attesting that they have read and reviewed two dissertation chapters or the equivalent.
+• A letter from the nominee’s Dissertation Chair describing the dissertation project and its importance, and attesting that they have read and reviewed two dissertation chapters or the equivalent.

 2. Student Nominee